6 Ways to Practice Gratitude Every Day

 - Keep a gratitude journal in which you list things for which you are thankful.
 You can make daily, weekly or monthly lists.
 Greater frequency may be better for creating a new habit, but just keeping that journal where you can see it will remind you to think in a grateful way.

 - Make a gratitude collage by drawing or pasting pictures.
 This is great fun too!
 Gather everything you need such a board, magazines, pens and glue and put an afternoon aside to make your 'gratitude board'.
 This is also fun to do with a friend.

 - When you feel like complaining, make a gratitude list instead.
-You may be amazed by how much better you feel.
+You may be amazed by how much better and lighter you feel.

 Focus on The Gifts of Life

 Remember that gratitude isn’t a blindly optimistic approach in which the bad things in life are whitewashed or ignored.
 It’s more a matter of where we put our focus and attention.
 Pain and injustice exist in this world, but when we focus on the gifts of life, we gain a feeling of well-being.
 Gratitude balances us and gives us hope.

 There are many things to be grateful for: colourful autumn leaves, the birds and the insects, friends who listen and really hear, chocolate, fresh running water, a warm home, your favourite chair, the food in your fridge, the ability to read, the scent of a rose, good health, beautiful delicate butterflies.
 What’s on your list?